pingpong-labs/widget/README.md

 ### Example Usage

-First , create a file called `menus.php` in your `app/` folder, alongside with `routes.php` and `filters.php`.
+First, create a file called `menus.php` in your `app/` folder, alongside with `routes.php` and `filters.php`.
 The file will be automatically include if the file exists.
-You can define your menus in that file.
+And you can define your menus in that file.

 **Creating a menu.**
 ```php